 However, I will discuss the student loan interest deduction from the view point of "If we are going to have it, what should it be."

 In my opinion, there is no reason to have a cap on how much student loan interest you can deduct from your taxes.
 You should be able to write it all off.

 My reasoning is this...
 I believe anytime money leaves my pocket and goes to any government agency it is a tax.
 I don't care how you classify it, i.e. a tax, a fee, interest, whatever...if it goes to the government it is a form of tax.

-93% of student loans in this country is owned by the Federal Government.
+93% of student loans in this country are owned by the Federal Government.
 Therefore, the interest you are paying is, in my opinion, already a tax.
-Not being able to deduct from your income is essentially being taxed twice.
+Not being able to deduct student loan interest from your income is essentially being taxed twice.

 Again, this is my humble opinion and only an opinion on if we are to keep any form of student loan interest tax deduction....